How to get wine and beer delivered to your door

-Running low on wine, beer, and spirits?
-Maybe you're planning to unwind from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage over the weekend, but you can't summon the energy to head to the store while wearing a homemade face mask.
-Or perhaps you've attended lots of virtual happy hours over Zoom, and your beverage supplies are dwindling.
+Now that it's the weekend, you may find yourself running low on wine, beer, and spirits.
+Maybe it was all those virtual happy hours over Zoom that happened during the week.
+Or maybe you need to unwind from the stress of the coronavirus outbreak with a Netflix Party and an adult beverage, but you just can't summon the energy to head to the store while wearing a homemade face mask.
 Alcohol delivery is looking pretty good.

 You're not alone in this decision.
 Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.
 As quarantines, lockdowns and shelter-in-place orders limit shopping excursions, keep more people indoors, and all but shutter local restaurants and bars, many are turning to other means for keeping their favorite booze in stock.